elgw/deconwolf/USAGE.md

 negligable (if not, please report a bug).
 This is because the FFT libraries have a limited precision.

-### I care about the absolute intensities, what should I do?
-Internally deconwolf use 32-bit floating point precision but when it is time to write the output image to disk 16-bit unsigned tif images are used by default since that is more memory efficient, and 16-bits per pixel should be good enough.

-If you care about the absolute intensities there are three things you can do:
-1. Use the **--float** float to save images as 32-bit floating point tif files.
-The downside is that the output images will be twice as large, and that the support for reading such images is not that great in other software.
-2. Set a scaling factor manually by using **--scale v** where $v$ is some value that you have to figure out yourself. $v==1$ is a natural choice to start with but might cause saturated pixels.
-If that is the case reduce $v$ until you are satisfied.
-For example, if you use **--scale 0.5** the output pixels will have only half of the computed value, if you load the images you can then multiply the pixel values by $2$ to get the original values back.
-3. Read the scaling value from the log files and divide by that value to get the computed intensities back.

-The default scaling factor is based on the deconvolved image, $Y$, and set as $s=(2^{16}-1)/\max(Y)$.
-I.e. for bright images it prevents saturation, and for dim images it use as much as possible of the dynamic range of the 16-bits.

 ### Do I really need to specify the number of iterations?